Class of 2009

 Lisa Blount, MSN'09, is a certified nurse-midwife at Connectus Health in Nashville, where she sees patients who are uninsured, underinsured and fully covered, including a large Spanish-speaking population and people from Africa and the Middle East (2019).

-Leanne Boehm, MSN’09, PhD’16, co-authored “Peer Support for Post Intensive Care Syndrome Self-management (PS-PICS): Study Protocol for Peer Mentor Training,” published in the Journal of Advanced Nursing in January 2021.
-She co-authored “Monitoring for Delirium in Critically Ill Adults,” published by Delirium in February, and is lead author of “Implementation of a Patient and Family-centered Intensive Care Unit Peer Support Program at a Veterans Affairs Hospital,” published in Critical Care Clinics of North America in June.
-Leanne co-authored “Implementation of an Intensive Care Unit Diary Program at a Veterans Affairs Hospital,” published in Nursing Care Quality in August.
-She is lead author of “A Multisite Study of Multidisciplinary ICU Team Member Beliefs toward Early Mobility,” published in Heart and Lung , and co-author of “Institutional Challenges and Solutions to Evidence-based, Patient-centered Practice: Implementing ICU Diaries,” in Critical Care Nurse , both in October.
-That month, she co-presented “Introduction to Implementation Science: Examples from Clinical Operations,” at Vanderbilt University Medical Center’s Nursing Virtual Research Day.
-She co-authored “Facilitating Posttraumatic Growth after Critical Illness,” in the American Journal of Critical Care in November.
-Leanne co-authored "Implementation Science Training and Resources for Nurses and Nurse Scientists," published in the September 2019 issue of Journal of Nursing Scholarship .
-That year, she received an American Association of Critical-Care Nurses Impact Research Grant and a Vanderbilt University Provost Discovery Grant in support of her research into interventions for post-intensive care syndrome problems, and co-authored “Caring for Survivors of Critical Illness: Current Practices and the Role of the Nurse in Intensive Care Unit Aftercare,” published by American Journal of Critical Care .
-Leanne was featured in Vanderbilt University’s MyVU in November 2018 as a new faculty member.
-She earned the Best Poster Award from the American Delirium Society in June 2017, and presented a poster at the American Delirium Society meeting in June 2016.
+Leanne Boehm, MSN'09, PhD'16, co-authored "Peer Support for Post Intensive Care Syndrome Self-management (PS-PICS): Study Protocol for Peer Mentor Training," published in the Journal of Advanced Nursing in January 2021, and both "Benefits of Peer Support for Intensive Care Unit Survivors: Sharing Experiences, Care Debriefing and Altruism," and "Establishing a Peer Support Program for Survivors of COVID-19: A Report from the Critical and Acute Illness Recovery Organization," published in the American Journal of Critical Care in March.
+She co-authored a chapter, "The Role of the Volunteer across the Critical Care Recovery Arc," for the book, Improving Critical Care Survivorship: A Guide to Prevention, Recovery, and Reintegration , published by Springer Nature in April, and, in May, received the Borten Family Foundation Junior Investigator Award from the American Delirium Society.
+Leanne is co-author of "Assess, Prevent, and Manage Pain; Both Spontaneous Awakening and Breathing Trials; Choice of Analgesia/Sedation; Delirium: Assess, Prevent and Manage; Early Mobility; Family Engagement and Empowerment Bundle Implementation: Quantifying the Association of Access to Bundle-enhancing Supplies and Equipment," published in Critical Care Explorations in September, and lead author of "Delirium-related Distress in the ICU: A Qualitative Meta-synthesis of Patient and Family Perspectives and Experiences," in the October International Journal of Nursing Studies .
+An overview of that study is in a video.
+In February 2020, Leanne co-authored "Monitoring for Delirium in Critically Ill Adults," published by Delirium , and is lead author of "Implementation of a Patient and Family-centered Intensive Care Unit Peer Support Program at a Veterans Affairs Hospital," published in Critical Care Clinics of North America that June.
+She co-authored "Implementation of an Intensive Care Unit Diary Program at a Veterans Affairs Hospital," published in Nursing Care Quality in August.
+She is lead author of "A Multisite Study of Multidisciplinary ICU Team Member Beliefs toward Early Mobility," published in Heart and Lung , and co-author of "Institutional Challenges and Solutions to Evidence-based, Patient-centered Practice: Implementing ICU Diaries," in Critical Care Nurse , both in October.
+That month, Leanne co-presented "Introduction to Implementation Science: Examples from Clinical Operations," at Vanderbilt University Medical Center's Nursing Virtual Research Day, and, in November, co-authored "Facilitating Posttraumatic Growth after Critical Illness," in the American Journal of Critical Care .
+Leanne is co-author of "Implementation Science Training and Resources for Nurses and Nurse Scientists," published in the September 2019 issue of Journal of Nursing Scholarship .
+That year, she received an American Association of Critical-Care Nurses Impact Research Grant and a Vanderbilt University Provost Discovery Grant in support of her research into interventions for post-intensive care syndrome problems, and co-authored "Caring for Survivors of Critical Illness: Current Practices and the Role of the Nurse in Intensive Care Unit Aftercare," published by American Journal of Critical Care .
+She was featured in Vanderbilt University's MyVU in November 2018 as a new faculty member.
+Leanne earned the Best Poster Award from the American Delirium Society in June 2017, and presented a poster at the American Delirium Society meeting in June 2016.

 Kelly Brown, MSN'09 , of Batesville, Arkansas, passed away December 9, 2016.

-Lindsey Caldwell St. Cyr, MSN’09, is a nurse practitioner at Cleveland Clinic Canada in Toronto, Ontario (2020).
+Lindsey Caldwell St. Cyr, MSN'09, is a nurse practitioner at Cleveland Clinic Canada in Toronto (2020).

 Billy Cameron, MSN'09, was co-organizer of the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018, and co-chaired the event's planning committee in 2017 and 2016.
 He presented "Assessment of the GI and Liver Patient," at VUMC in September 2018.